Investments in Recovery and Acceleration

 Technology Support Staff

 The demands on our technology department have increased tenfold since the start of the pandemic; both in day-to-day operations (ensuring our infrastructure can withstand the demands of simultaneously remote, hybrid, and in-person instructional models) and long-term strategy (operationalizing becoming a 1:1 district).
-In order to ensure that our district can provide strong customer service, provide timely and effective tech support, and ensure our network and Highline Technology can continue to support students and staff, we have invested ESSER funds in seven new technician positions.

 - Investment Period: 2021-22 SY; 2022-23 SY